 Bacterial vaginosis means there are more bad bacteria than good.
 The goal of any treatment plan is to put the good bacteria back in charge and restore the natural balance.

 Vaginal infections are relatively common for women during their reproductive years, and bacterial vaginosis is the most likely candidate but not the only one.
-It’s important to see Dr. Cobbs or one of the other specialists in Capital Women’s Care for a proper diagnosis and comprehensive treatment plan.
+It’s important to see one of the specialists in Capital Women’s Care for a proper diagnosis and comprehensive treatment plan.

 The vagina is a natural breeding ground for certain kinds of bacteria, specifically lactobacilli and anaerobes.
 You could think of it as a civil war where these two bacteria are fighting for the same land.